Harry V. Wang

 - Member of American Society of Civil Engineering

-- Integrated modeling approach for TMDL development of Virginia small coastal basin with fecal coliform impairment (collaborate with Dr. Carl H. Hershner, Center for Coastal Resource Management).
+- Integrated modeling approach for TMDL development of Virginia small coastal basin with fecal coliform impairment (collaborated with Dr. Carl H. Hershner, Center for Coastal Resources Management).

-- Fisheries Habitat: Spatial Dynamics and the Protection of Critical Habitats to Conserve Spawning Stock and Recruitment in Exploited Marine Species with Complex Life Cycles (collaborate with Dr. Romuald N. Lipcius, Department of Fishery Sciences).
+- Fisheries Habitat: Spatial Dynamics and the Protection of Critical Habitats to Conserve Spawning Stock and Recruitment in Exploited Marine Species with Complex Life Cycles (collaborate with Dr. Romuald N. Lipcius, Department of Fisheries Science).